Necessary conditions for the positivity of Littlewood-Richardson and plethystic coefficients: Introduction

 A famous result, often attributed to Dvir, gives a necessary condition that a Kronecker coefficient must satisfy in order to be nonzero.
 This is a remarkable result, as Dvir's conditions are both elegant and very easy to manipulate.
-Let $[\lambda]$ denote the Ferrers diagram of the partition $\lambda$.
-Explicitly, given partitions $\mu$ and $\nu$, Dvir defines a rectangular partition $R = (|\mu \cap \nu|^{|\mu \cap \nu'|})$ and shows that if $g_{\mu,\nu}^\lambda$ is nonzero, then $[\lambda]\subseteq[R]$ (see \cite{dvir}).
+Let us identify a partition $\lambda$ with its Ferrers diagram.
+Explicitly, given partitions $\mu$ and $\nu$, Dvir defines a rectangular partition $R = (|\mu \cap \nu|^{|\mu \cap \nu'|})$ and shows that if $g_{\mu,\nu}^\lambda$ is nonzero, then $\lambda\subseteq R$ (see \cite{dvir}).

 Dvir's result gives a powerful tool in representation theory.
-To give just two recent applications, Pak and Panova used it to find a counterexample of the Kirillov-Klyachko conjecture \cite{pak20}.
-It also has been used by Briand, Orellana, and the second author to give sharp bounds for the stability of the Kronecker products of Schur functions \cite{briand11}.\\
+To give just two recent applications, Pak and Panova used it to find a counterexample of the Kirillov-Klyachko conjecture \cite{pak20}, and Briand, Orellana, and the second author used it to give sharp bounds for the stability of the Kronecker products of Schur functions \cite{briand11}.\\